Finite lifespan of solutions of the semilinear wave equation in the Einstein-de Sitter spacetime: Acknowledgement

 \section{Acknowledgement}

 This paper was completed during our visit at the Technical University Bergakademie Freiberg in the summer of 2016.
 The authors are grateful to Michael Reissig for the invitation to Freiberg and for the warm hospitality.
 K.Y. expresses his gratitude to the Deutsche Forschungsgemeinschaft for the financial support under the grant GZ: RE 961/21-1.
+The authors are grateful to Alessandro Palmieri for the useful remark that improved the text of the manuscript.